FCC: Fully Connected Correlation for One-Shot Segmentation: Introduction

 The advancement of deep learning has significantly improved object segmentation~\cite{FCN, Deeplab, pyramidscene}, enabling its application across diverse fields such as healthcare, biology, semiconductor manufacturing, and autonomous driving.
 The improvements in object segmentation have largely been achieved through supervised learning.
 Despite these advances, fully supervised segmentation methods face limitations in many of these fields due to data scarcity and the challenges of acquiring high-quality, annotated datasets across varied conditions and specialized applications~\cite{song2023comprehensive, alzubaidi2023scarcity}.
 Few-shot learning has emerged as an active area of research to address this problem, aiming to achieve strong performance with a small amount of data~\cite{snell2017prototypical,wang2020generalizingexamplessurveyfewshot, song2023comprehensive}.
 By leveraging few-shot learning, the substantial costs associated with data acquisition and labeling can be reduced, significantly expanding the potential for segmentation applications in fields like biology, electronics, and satellite imaging~\cite{lin2023few_micai,fewshot_elec,fewshot_satelite}.

-In few-shot segmentation, only a few examples with target object masks are provided.
+In One-shot segmentation (OSS), only one example with target object mask is provided.
 Using this limited information, we need to segment the target object within a new image, known as the query image.
 This task is believed to be introduced by~\citet{OSLSM} for the first time.
 Since then, numerous approaches have been proposed.
-Most previous FSS works utilize pixel-level correlation between query and support features to generate prior mask or aggregate support information \cite{rethinking, HSNet, ASNet, vrpsam, dscm, hmmasking,msi, VAT}.
+Most previous OSS works utilize pixel-level correlation between query and support features to generate prior mask or aggregate support information \cite{rethinking, HSNet, ASNet, vrpsam, dscm, hmmasking,msi, VAT}.

-Most of the previous works generate a prior mask using a correlation map.
-The correlation map plays a crucial role by providing strong prior information to the network.
-As a result, the correlation map is a key component in few-shot segmentation.
+Most previous works generate a prior mask based on a correlation map, which serves as a key component by providing strong prior information to the network.
 Pixel-level correlation in previous methods is mostly computed comparing features from the same layer in a network~\cite{msi,hmmasking,VAT,HSNet,ASNet,piclip,vrpsam}.
 However, relying only on same-layer features could miss nuanced details about target information, especially when objects' appearance, scale, or structure in the support and query images differ considerably.
-This could lead to a performance bottleneck in FSS~(Fig.~\ref{fig:4cases}).
+This could lead to a performance bottleneck in OSS~(Fig.~\ref{fig:4cases}).

-Earlier research has overlooked the potential benefits of cross-layer correlations for generating pixel-level correlations~(Fig.~\ref{fig:comparison_conv_fcc}).
+Despite the potential benefits that cross-layer can bring, cross-layer correlations for generating pixel-level correlations have been underexplored in previous methods~(Fig.~\ref{fig:comparison_conv_fcc}).
 Comparing features across different layers has often been considered counterintuitive.
 In convolutional neural networks~(CNN) such as ResNet~\cite{Resnet}, lower layers are understood to capture low-level image features, while higher layers progressively capture more abstract information.
 This means each layer represents distinct types of information, making comparing same-layer features reasonable.
-Therefore, this same-layer pixel-level correlation is considered as \textit{defacto} in FSS.
+Therefore, this same-layer pixel-level correlation is considered as \textit{defacto} in OSS.
 This concept is adopted to the Vision Transformer~(ViT)~\cite{vit} architecture, with the assumption that ViT exhibits a similar hierarchical understanding.